razvantomegea/angularfire-material-dashboard/README.md

 artifacts will be stored in the `dist/platforms/` directory.

 ## Donate
 Did you find this project useful and interesting?
-I worked hard on it...

 [Paypal Me](https://paypal.me/razvantomegea)

 ## License